Sevoii/Desktop_Gremlin/README.md

 # 📄 Gremlin
 Now annoy yourself while you stare idly into the dark abyss known as your computer.**<br>
 For future development: I'll continue adding on with each itearation and different characters that I currently like.
-*Windows only atm (Currently learning avalonia and hopefully be working on Linux)<br>
+*Windows only atm (Currently learning avalonia and hopefully be working on Linux version)<br>

 DOWNLOAD (Agnes Tachyon ver1.0): [Click Here to Download](https://github.com/KurtVelasco/Desktop_Gremlin/releases/download/v.1.2/Desktop_Gremlin_Tachyon.zip) <br>
 DOWNLOAD Matikanetannhauser (V2.0)

 **Ver 2.0 (Yes I skipped 1.1 because I want to)**<br>
 +Updated Sprite manager to maintain memory usage<br>